adrianbautista/data-science-course/FinalProjectOutput.md

 ## Client-Facing Notebook

 A clean notebook notebook with text, code and images which could be understood by a reader such as yourself prior to taking this course.
 Include as many images as you can, provided you include a brief explanation of them or they are self explanatory.
-Feel free to include code, but ensure that it is explained via text.
+Feel free to include code, but ensure that it is explained, _briefly_, via text.
 There is no need to include all of the code, as that will be present in the developer notebook.

 _Please upload the notebook link to the [class submissions form](https://docs.google.com/forms/d/1TzvQCYruLcTLzfCQBcjhp7INLZWvwErCqTaFCU7LhpE/viewform) and create an ['issue'](https://github.com/TeachingDataScience/data-science-course/issues) for it as well which includes the link._